mbmccoy/smtp_to_tcp/README.md

 You've woken up and found yourself in the middle of a desert with only one tool: a satellite phone with access to a single email account.
-You really, really want to check reddit.
+You really, really want to check hacker news.
 It's time for `smtp_to_tcp`.

-## Status

-*Core services not yet functional*
+### TODO

- - `proxy.py`
+ - Support HTTPS

-   + The core proxy functionality works, but it still frequently results in hung requests.
-Nevertheless, I've used it to browse [reddit](http:/www.reddit.com), so it's not that bad.

- - `remote.py` *TODO*
+ - Multi-thread requests

-### Known limitations

- - The proxy server does not support secure connections.

- - The remote server does not support secure connections.

- - The current proxy often hangs on requests, making a necessarily slow and gnarly connection even slower and less reliable.

 # Architecture